 Gable roofs handle Missouri’s rain and snow well thanks to their sloped design, which promotes efficient water drainage and snow shedding.
 The main concern is wind resistance at gable ends during severe thunderstorms.
 Proper bracing and construction techniques, including hurricane clips and adequate sheathing attachment, address this vulnerability effectively.

-What is difference between a gable roof and a hip roof?
+What is the difference between a gable roof and a hip roof?

 A gable roof has two sloping sides that meet at a ridge, while a hip roof slopes on all four sides.
 Gable roofs provide more attic space and better ventilation, while hip roofs offer superior wind resistance.
 Many Mid-Missouri homes use a combination of both styles, particularly on complex floor plans.